Water Heaters

 ADDITIONAL IMPORTANT NOTE

-Most municipalities require permits, etc. prior to installation/replacement of water heater systems.
-Consult your local code officials for details.
-As always if you feel uncomfortable performing any of these tasks, please consult a licensed Plumber.
+Most municipalities require permits and approvals before installing or replacing a water heater system.
+Be sure to consult your local code officials for specific requirements.
+If you are unsure or uncomfortable performing any of these tasks, it's always best to consult a licensed plumber.

 BACK TO MAIN PAGE